AntonioFasano/LookOut/README.md

 Now type ALT-F11 and you will enter the VBA IDE.
 If not visible already, show the `Project Explorer` typing CTRL-R and the  `Immediate Window` typing  CTRL-G (or selecting them in the `View` menu).
 Therefore go to menu `File -> Import File...`; a dialog windows opens, use it to import the file `LookOut.cls`.
 In the `Project Explorer`, you will see a new element in the `Class Modules`, named `LookOut`.

 In order to export the contacts (in vCard format) you need to set the so called VBA _references_.
 In the VBA IDE select `Tools->References`.
 When the dialog opens, find and check the entries `Microsoft Scripting Runtime` and `Windows Script Host Object Model` and click `OK`.
-This is necessary to make the procedure `ExportVcf` work; indeed all other procedures don't need these references.
+This is necessary to make the procedure `ExportVcf` and `MultiVcf` work; indeed all other procedures don't need these references.

 You are done with setup.